 Meditation Mount in Ojai (50mm, f/5.6, 1/200, ISO 100)

-I carry the lens around with me almost everywhere I go.
+I carry the 50mm around with me almost everywhere I go.
 It fits on my Canon 6D, just as it used to fit on my original 5D some years ago, and, before that, the 20D and Digital Rebel.
 Many times it’s the only lens in the bag.
-For street photography, casual portraits, and just about anything else that catches my eye, it’s simply the best choice.
+For street photography, casual portraits, and just about anything else that catches my eye, it’s an obvious choice.

 Let’s be clear, the 50mm f/1.4 is not the best lens in any particular category.
 But because it does so many things so well, it happens to be one of the most versatile lenses in Canon’s extensive lineup.
 And because it excels in low-light conditions—from dimly lit rooms to dark concert halls to parties that carry on late into the night—it’s also happens to be one of the most useful lenses for everyday photography.